What is Grader QA?

 In this workflow, a random sample of graded tickets are distributed for review to a Senior QA Grader (or Benchmark Grader), a person that sets the standard for how grading should be done.

-The Benchmark Grader blindly scores the tickets, and then an “alignment score” is created that shows how well aligned the Original Grader was with the Benchmark Grader.
+The Benchmark Grader grades the ticket without seeing the original score.
+Through this process, an “alignment score” is created that shows how well aligned the Original Grader was with the Benchmark Grader.

 Why is Grader QA important?